rosenkolev/home-assistant-gpio-integration/README.md

 * rpigpio (fallback)
 * native (fallback)

+> [!NOTE]
-The integration is created in a way that can be extended for other hardware like 'Asus Tinker Board' or 'ODroid' but I don't have the hardware to implement it and anyone is welcome to do so (see [Development section](#development))
+> The integration is created in a way that can be extended for other hardware like 'Asus Tinker Board' or 'ODroid' but I don't have the hardware to implement it and anyone is welcome to do so (see [Development section](#development))

+> [!IMPORTANT]
+> The `pigpio` interface requires `pigpiod`.
+See the [Interface Advanced Configuration section](#interface-advanced-configuration) for details.

 ## Usage